mozilla-releng/relengdocs/signing/Manually-sign-Android-APKs.rst

 Future
 ------

 We already have a github repo with taskcluster release builds.
-It’s not trivial, but it’s possible we could add CoT and auto-sign these release builds.
+It's not trivial, but it's possible we could add CoT and auto-sign these release builds.